isc-projects/bind9/PLATFORMS.md

 ### Regularly tested platforms

-As of Jul 2020, BIND 9.17 is fully supported and regularly tested on the following systems:
+As of Nov 2020, BIND 9.17 is fully supported and regularly tested on the following systems:

 * Debian 9, 10
 * Ubuntu LTS 16.04, 20.04
-* Fedora 32
+* Fedora 33
 * Red Hat Enterprise Linux / CentOS 7, 8
 * FreeBSD 11.4, 12.1
 * OpenBSD 6.7